Donald Trump's War On War

 Boeing

 Even though Boeing is the least exposed of the four major firms when it comes to military contracts, I figured I would start off with it because it was the first defense company Trump assailed.
 In 2015, Boeing had tremendous revenue, compared to its rivals in this piece, of $96.11 billion, a sizable increase over the $68.74 billion seen back in 2011.
-As you can see in the graph below, however, profits and operating cash flow (especially the latter) have continued to move higher and with an operating cash flow margin in 2015 of 9.7%, the firm makes a nice chunk of change, though it's hardly what I'd call a cash cow.
+As you can see in the graph below, however, profits and operating cash flow (especially the latter) have continued to move higher, and with an operating cash flow margin in 2015 of 9.7%, the firm makes a nice chunk of change, though it's hardly what I'd call a cash cow.

 BA Revenue (Annual) data by YCharts